 Kenya's Ministry of Education has developed an AIDS curriculum for schools.
 However, this curriculum has not been effective in reducing the rates of infection and pregnancy.
 Information on the distribution of HIV infections by age and gender is not included in the official HIV curriculum for primary school.
 IPA evaluated the impact this information could have on teenager’s sexual decisions.
 Results found that girls exposed to the program were less likely to be pregnant in the next year.
-A follow-up survey is currently being conducted in order to measure longer-term impacts.

 The vast majority of HIV/AIDS cases occur in sub-Saharan Africa, where nearly 2 million people become infected with the virus every year.
 One quarter of these new HIV infections are among people under 25, and almost all are due to unprotected sex.
 AIDS is incurable and no successful AIDS vaccine has been developed, so policymakers must focus on other preventative measures.
 Ensuring the adoption of safer sexual behavior among youth remains critical to preventing the transmission of this disease.